 - If your new hire is local, take them out to lunch on day one and invite some of their peers, too.
 Send remote new hires a Doordash or Uber Eats meal and invite them to join teammates for a virtual lunch..

 - Establish a mentor buddy system to connect a new hire with a go-to person.
-According to Sapling HR, 87% of new hires say buddy programs boost proficiency, helping your new hires learn the ins and outs of contact center tasks with the help of a peer.
+This will help your new hires learn the ins and outs of contact center tasks with the help of a peer.
 With a mentor, new employees make a friend and have someone else to ask for help, so they depend on their peers instead of always seeking your help.

 >> Read Next: The Do’s and Don’ts of Onboarding Your New Employees